Skip to content

 Image title

 For each clonotype, name and sequences are shown.
 You can align sequences and see differences between them.
 Here the two first sequences seem identical on the region displayed though they actually differ.
 The third and fifth sequences differ by a deletion and an insertion in the junction, within a stretch of cytosine.
 From here you can remove more divergent clonotypes (using the cross on the left side) and cluster others with the corresponding button.
-You can also choose to show some available features on the seuqence as primers, visible here under sequence on 3' extremities.
+You can also choose to show some available features on the sequence as primers, visible here under sequence on 3' extremities.

 Selecting clonotypes for inspection⚓︎